 The diaphragm, as the name implies, is variable.
 The minimum values are F/22–36.
 The diaphragm design has a rounded opening and consists of 7 blades.

 Let's start our testing with sharpness.
 For the test, we will use the standard test world.
 So, let's analyze the picture quality at a wide angle of 24 mm.

-At the maximum open aperture in the center, there is a completely insignificant decrease in sharpness, then, up to about f/11, the center is absolutely sharp, which cannot be said about the periphery.
-In general, a softening of the picture is noticeable at all values, the maximum sharpness is in the range of f/8-11.
+At the maximum open aperture in the center, there is an entirely insignificant decrease in sharpness; then, up to about f/11, the center is sharp, which cannot be said about the periphery.
+In general, a softening of the picture is noticeable at all values; the maximum sharpness is in the range of f/8-11.

 105mm shows a similar picture in quality, but the de-sharpness due to diffraction is offset by one stop.
 Now softening starts at f/22.

 The 200mm focal length gives this lens the sharpest possible peripheral sharpness.
 In the center, sharpness starts at the widest aperture of f/6.3.
 The general drop in sharpness begins after f/22.